Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/materials/options.rst

 Z Offset
    If using Invert Z Depth, this is an artificial offset to z values.
 Light Group
-   Limit material's lighting calculation to a specific light group Exclusive
+   Limit material's lighting calculation to a specific light group.
+Exclusive
-   Material uses light group exclusively
+   Material uses light group exclusively.
 Face Textures
    Replaces object's base color with color from face assigned image textures.
 Face Textures Alpha